sennerholm/terraform-infrastructure-docker/README.md

 # terraform-infrastructure-docker
 Containers needed for terraform-infrastructure

-go-agent with gcloud and kubernetes installed and adding credentials on boot
+gocd-agent-gcloud with gcloud and kubernetes installed and adding credentials on boot